 Choose the Best Strings

 When you’re first starting out, you may want to choose lighter strings for playing.
 Classic guitars have the lightest strings, made out of nylon.
 However, if you play acoustic or electric guitar, you can also pick lighter strings.
 All guitar strings come in weights from heavy to extra light.
 Opt for the lighter strings to help get your fingers used to playing the guitar, as they don’t take as much pressure as heavier strings.
 Later, you can move up to thicker strings.
 If you don’t know how to re-string your guitar, ask at your local guitar shop.
 It’s a fairly simple process, and most of the time, they’ll be happy to show you how to do it.
-You can also look up videos online about how to change your strings.
+You can also look up videos online or read here about when and how to change your strings.

 Fake Callouses with Super Glue